-Principal Investigators (PIs) will be required to confirm equipoise, relevant experience and commitment during early stage feasibility assessment.
+Principal Investigators (PIs) will be required to demonstrate relevant experience and commitment to recruitment to the trial.
 All investigators will have the medical expertise necessary to conduct the study in accordance with the protocol and all regulatory and ethical requirements.
 Written agreement to conduct research will be obtained prior to site initiation.